AdriandeLima/adriandelima.github.io/content/performances/index.md

 ---
-title: "Performances blurb"
+title: Performances blurb
-description: "The text that will show on the performances page"
+description: The text that will show on the performances page
+categories:
+  - Performances
 ---
 I play violin and piano